What Is a Permalink in SEO?

 As you can see, it’s not that hard.
 Yet, some bloggers or site owners make some mistakes.
 (Or, let’s say, don’t care about the links much.)

-Look at these two permalink examples, and answer which one you are going to click.
+Look at these two link examples, and answer which one you are going to click.

 Example 1